 Agree scope of study and Customer Feasibility Study Offer

-The Lead Party may request a Lead Party Feasibility Study Offer from the Other Party/Parties.
-Such a request shall contain the required scope of the Lead Party Study Report, timescales and other conditions that may affect the Lead Party Feasibility Study Offer.
+The Lead Party may request a Lead Party Customer Feasibility Study Offer from the Other Party/Parties.
+Such a request shall contain the required scope of the Lead Party Customer Study Report, timescales and other conditions that may affect the Lead Party Customer Feasibility Study Offer.

 The customer may ask for clarification on certain aspects of the Customer Feasibility Study Offer.
 The Parties (led by the Lead Party) shall provide assistance to answer any queries raised by the customer.

-As a consequence of these clarifications, the Lead Party may withdraw or revise its request for Lead Party Feasibility Study Offer(s) and shall inform relevant Other Party/Parties of any withdrawal or revision.
-Each of the Other Parties may withdraw or revise their Lead Party Feasibility Study Offer(s) as a result of the clarifications or the revised request from Lead Party.
-The Other Party/Parties shall inform the Lead Party of any withdrawal or revision of their Lead Party Feasibility Study Offer.
+As a consequence of these clarifications, the Lead Party may withdraw or revise its request for Lead Party Customer Feasibility Study Offer(s) and shall inform relevant Other Party/Parties of any withdrawal or revision.
+Each of the Other Parties may withdraw or revise their Lead Party Customer Feasibility Study Offer(s) as a result of the clarifications or the revised request from Lead Party.
+The Other Party/Parties shall inform the Lead Party of any withdrawal or revision of their Lead Party Customer Feasibility Study Offer.

-The Lead Party shall sign the Lead Party Feasibility Study Offer from the Other Party/Parties, once the customer signs the Customer Feasibility Study Offer.
+The Lead Party shall sign the Lead Party Customer Feasibility Study Offer from the Other Party/Parties, once the customer signs the Customer Feasibility Study Offer.

 Feasibility Programme agreed

-The Lead Party and the relevant Other Party/Parties shall agree the following items within 10 Business Days or other timescale as agreed between the Lead Party and the relevant Other Party/Parties of receipt by the Other Party/Parties of their signed Lead Party Feasibility Study Offer:
+The Lead Party and the relevant Other Party/Parties shall agree the following items within 10 Business Days or other timescale as agreed between the Lead Party and the relevant Other Party/Parties of receipt by the Other Party/Parties of their signed Lead Party Customer Feasibility Study Offer:

-the data required to carry out the ,
+the data required to carry out the Customer Feasibility Study,

-the output required from the Parties and the target dates (Feasibility Programme) for the key activities/milestones to meet the issue date agreed with the customer.
+the output required from the Parties and the target dates (Customer Feasibility Programme) for the key activities/milestones to meet the Customer Study Report issue date agreed with the customer.

 Key milestones may include